Hiking is one of those things that I subconsciously convince myself I do a lot more of than I actually do.

-So lignans are a huge plus to eating flaxseeds, but you have to make sure that your gut is happy and balanced before you get the anti-cancer benefits.
+So lignans are a huge plus of eating flaxseeds, but you have to make sure that your gut is happy and balanced before you get the anti-cancer benefits.

 Screw Walking for the Cure, how about Gut Balance and Eating Plants for the Cure?